Idowww/hello-world/README.md

 # hello-world
-this si  a simple hhell word exercise;
+this is  a simple hhell word exercise;